Welcome to 160knots.com !

 Landing at Chiriaco Summit

 In the early 1900's, there was a gravel road out of Box Canyon that passed by Shaver Summit, running east toward Blythe.
-With rumors of new paved road between Indio and Phoenix, Joe began constructing a building, and on August 15, 1933 Joe Chiriaco opened his gas station and general store.
+With rumors of new paved road between Indio and Phoenix, Joe Chiriaco began constructing a building, and on August 15, 1933 Joe Chiriaco opened his gas station and general store.
 He had one dollar in his cigar box till, and that dollar remains at the Summit.
 That same day, the new two-lane blacktop U.S. 60 also opened. passing in front of Shaver Summit.
 With the new U.S. 60 road opening, the gas station and general store thrived.
-And Joe Chiriaco as well.

-About the same time as Joe Chiriaco began the business, the Metropolitan Water District began construction of the aqueduct project that would carry water from the Colorado River to the population basins of the Los Angeles area.
 After the completion of the aqueduct project, the desert returned to business as usual and until the spring of 1942, when Gen. George S. Patton established the Desert Training Center, with its headquarters at Camp Young, adjacent to Shaver Summit.
 Shaver Summit was the only place of its kind on limits to the soldiers for many miles.
 As Paul Wilhelm, a former soldier in the area at the time said, "Everything about Shaver's Summit-of-the-road dispensary drew us like bees to blossoms."

 In 1958, a rural branch of the U.S. Post Office was opened and the name of the area was changed from Shaver Summit to Chiriaco Summit.
 Today, Chiriaco Summit is a family owned corporation with son Robert as the General Manager and daughter Margit continuing to work in different facets of the business.